Flowering Tea

 So-called Flowering Tea bulbs take years of experience and perseverance to perfect.
 Common flowers used in their making are Lilies, Chrysanthemums and Jasmine Flowers.
 Artisans start the process by getting the finest White or Green Tea, which they sew into the fresh flowers before wrapping them in cotton yarn and firing.
 More flavours might be added before baking a further five times.

-A dutiful worker can create up to 400 Flowering Tea balls a day.
+A dutiful worker can create up to 400 Flower Tea balls a day.
 It is then up to you to buy from The Kent and Sussex Tea and Coffee Company, ready for brewing.
 We’ll talk more about how to brew Tea Flowers further below.
 What we’ll say now is that it is best to invest in a glass vessel so you can witness the majesty of its unfurling.
 But a question remains unanswered: Is there caffeine in Tea Flowers?

 Is There Caffeine in Tea Flowers?